avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 non-epidemic lineages, including some isolates of MX-2, are predicted to produce cholera toxin because they have the genes encoding the cholera toxin (`Domman et al 2017`_).

-Over time, some lineages of *V. cholerae* have been named as they have been identified, but there is not a standard naming system for the lineages.
-Some of the lineages have tended to be named after the geographical location where they were originally isolated, e.g. the MX-2 lineage was originally isolated in Mexico (`Domman et al 2017`_) and the Sudan lineage was originally isolated in Sudan (`Dorman & Thomson 2023`_) but in fact neither are restricted to those countries (`Dorman & Thomson 2023`_; Figure 8 below).
+Over time, some lineages of *V. cholerae* have been named as they have been identified, but so far there is not a standard naming system for *V. cholerae* lineages.
+Some lineages were named after the geographical location where they were originally isolated, e.g. the MX-2 lineage was originally isolated in Mexico (`Domman et al 2017`_) and the Sudan lineage was originally isolated in Sudan (`Dorman & Thomson 2023`_) but in fact neither are restricted to those countries (`Dorman & Thomson 2023`_; Figure 8 below).
 Similarly, the ELA-5 lineage was first isolated in Latin America (its name derives from 'Endemic Latin American').
 On the other hand, some lineages such